svylabs/trustlex/whitepaper.md

 The contract locks the requested amount of ETH / ERC20 from the offer for 15 minutes before `finalizeSettlement` is called.

-### Finalize Settlement
+### Reveal secret to withdraw funds

-During `finalizeSettlement`, the secret is revealed, using which the user placing the offer can spend the Bitcoin received.
+During this step, the secret is revealed, using which the user placing the offer can spend the Bitcoin received.
 The contract verifies if the `hashedSecret` passed during `initiateSettlement` matches with the `hash256(`secret`)` before releasing the funds.

 The reason to have the settlement process as two step process is to ensure security of the transaction.
 During the 15 minutes lock window, the following cannot happen
 - Offer cannot be canceled by the user offering ETH.